HOW CLIMBING THE LADDER OF INFERENCE LEADS TO FALSE CONCLUSIONS

 Rethinking Thinking | TED-Ed: Trevor Maber

 As a simple metaphor for a complex system, the Ladder of Inference helps us understand some of the flaws in our default thinking process.
 It is, however, only useful up to a certain point.
 Ladders suggest that we go through an orderly step by step process, from observing to selecting to interpreting to assuming to concluding to believing to acting.
-This linear systems perspective helps us describe the simpler parts of a complex process, but it does not always help us understand the process as a whole.
+Although it does not always help us understand the process as a whole, this linear systems perspective can help us describe the simpler parts of a complex process.
+Going rung by rung, from bottom to top, here is a tentative mapping of shared themes between the Ladder of Inference and an emergent systems perspective of cognition:

 Sensation: Raw Data / Observed Reality and Facts